lhbikos/ReC_Psychometrics/docs/06-ItemAnalExam.md

 The degree to which an item differentiates correctly among test takers in the behavior that the test is designed to measure.

-* the *criterion* can be internal or external to the test itself
+* The *criterion* can be internal or external to the test itself.
-  + under some conditions, the two approaches lead to opposite results because (a) items chosen to maximize the validity of the test tend to be the ones rejected on the basis of internal consistency, and (b) rejecting items with low correlations with the total score tends to homogenize the test (we are more likely to keep items with the highest average intercorrelations)
+  + Under some conditions, the two approaches lead to opposite results because (a) items chosen to maximize the validity of the test tend to be the ones rejected on the basis of internal consistency, and (b) rejecting items with low correlations with the total score tends to homogenize the test (we are more likely to keep items with the highest average intercorrelations).
-* *internal* criteria maximizes internal consistency or homogeneity of the test.
+* *Internal* criteria maximize internal consistency or homogeneity of the test.
-  + Example: achievement test, where criteria is total score itself
+  + Example: achievement test, where criteria is total score itself.
-* *external* criteria maximize the validity of an external criterion.
+* *External* criteria maximize the validity of an external criterion.
-  + Example:  a different assessment of the same ability being assessed
+  + Example:  a different assessment of the same ability being assessed.

 ### Index of Discrimination